Banner Engineering (founded 1966) · Lead UX Designer · 2023–2024

 Five products.
 Three platforms.
 One framework that respects the differences.

-Banner Engineering's software portfolio grew the way most do.
+Banner Engineering (founded 1966) grew its software portfolio the way most companies do.
 Organically, product by product, with no shared foundation.
 Five products, three platforms, five different design languages, and customers who had to re-learn each one.
 I built the framework that made the products feel like a family without forcing them to look identical.

 5